jzumsteg/zumstegs-blog/_drafts/misadventures.md

 The first thing I asked when I got to the counter was, "Did you change your phone number?"
 The answer: "No, it's just not working this morning."
 Grrrrrrr.
 Got the car, drove to Mary and Gilles' house, all was good.

-My new brilliant plan worked to perfection except: who would have thought that _their_ phone wouldn't work the one morning that we arrived.
+My new brilliant plan worked to perfection except: who would have thought that <em>their</em> phone wouldn't work the one morning that we arrived.
 Travel: always an adventure.

 <h2>The San Sebastian Hotel Parking Misadventure</h2>